uva-hydroinformatics/wetland_id/README.md

       "C:\Anaconda2\Lib\site-packages\osgeo\scripts"

 *PyGeoNet & GRASS GIS*
-_Note: We use the version of PyGeoNet that was available in January, 2017 from https://sites.google.com/site/geonethome/ (also see related publications for this tool at this link).
-Some changes were made to this code to be executable for the wetland ID tool.
-Our changes did not alter the GeoNet workflow, and are reflected in the selected PyGeoNet modules posted with our code.
-Other PyGeoNet modules were unchanged but are necessary to run this workflow_
+_Note: We use PyGeoNet Version 2.0, obtained January, 2017 from https://sites.google.com/site/geonethome/ [1; 2; 3; 4].
+Some changes were made to this code to be executable for the wetland ID tool. **PyGeoNet scripts that have been edited for use within the wetland ID tool are annotated within first few linesm our changes did not alter the GeoNet workflow.
+PyGeoNet scripts without 'edit' notes reflect the original versions posted with Version 2.0, described by [1].**_

  PyGeoNet installation:
  1. Download available here https://sites.google.com/site/geonethome/source-code, Python version - latest update 2017/10/24
  2. Installation instructions and GRASS GIS download info available here https://sites.google.com/site/geonethome/howto, "Tutorial for installation of Python GeoNet v2 (pdf)"
    2a.
 Add system variables: